xzhoulab/iDEA/README.md

 How to cite `iDEA`
 -------------------
-Shiquan Sun, Ying Ma, Mengjie Chen and Xiang Zhou. *Integrative differential expression and gene set enrichment analysis for single cell RNAseq studies*, BioRxiv, 2019.
+Shiquan Sun, Ying Ma, Mengjie Chen and Xiang Zhou. *Integrative differential expression and gene set enrichment analysis using summary statistics for single cell RNAseq studies*, 2019.

 How to use `iDEA`
 -------------------